10 recommended Japanese whiskies [at low price – up to 5,000 yen]

 The name “Cosumo” comes from “Cosumo Mountain” one of the mountains in the Central Alps.
 The name “Cosmo” is reminiscent of the universe, and the label design was inspired by the night sky seen from the Mars Shinshu Distillery located at the foot of the Central Alps.

-The blending technology of Mars Whiskey allows Vatting different types of malt wines This malt whisky expresses complexity and depth through the use of a unique malt flavor.
+The blending technology of Mars whisky allows Vatting different types of malt wines This malt whisky expresses complexity and depth through the use of a unique malt flavor.

 Sweet and oaky with a hint of honey.
 Ripe fruitiness and smoky flavors spread, followed by a soft and gentle finish.
 Soft mouthfeel and light body.
 It gives the impression of being quite easy to drink.